 The competition between instrument and target rules thus boils down to the question of which one is more practical.
-A starting point for this discussion must be that realistic models of the macroeconomy are much more complex than the models we looked at.
-While this need not affect the utility function to be assigned to the central bank, it leads to immensely complicated optimal instrument rules, which will also be very difficult to monitor.
+At the start of this discussion we must note that realistic models of the macroeconomy, in particular the macroeconometric models typically used in applied monetary policy research, are much more complex than the models we looked at so far.
+While this need not affect the utility function to be assigned to the central bank, it leads to immensely complicated optimal instrument rules, which would be very difficult to monitor.
 On the other hand, it will also bear heavily on how a central bank pursues its assigned targets.
-It is flexible in doing so, however, and free to incorporate any progress the science of economics may make.
+It is flexible in doing so, however, and free to incorporate any progress the science of macroeconomics may make.
 As our view of how the economy functions changes, the target(s) need not be adjusted.
-An instrument rule, by contrast, would have to be adjusted continuously, which may lead into credibility problems.
-But this is where the conceded uncertainty about the proper macroeconomic model comes into play.
-Robustness studies of instrument rules produced two interesting results:26
+An instrument rule, by contrast, would have to be adjusted continuously, which may lead into credibility problems and, in the face of the mentioned monitoring problems, make room for an inflation bias.
+But this is where the conceded uncertainty or disagreement over what constitutes a realistic or the true macroeconomic model comes into play.